sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 ### [_The Fish That Ate the Whale: The Life and Times of America's Banana King_, by Rich Cohen](https://amzn.to/32iGK6g)

 This book offers two things.
-The first is the strange a gripping tale of [Samuel Zemurray](https://en.wikipedia.org/wiki/Sam_Zemurray), filled with entrepreneurial hustle, international espionage, and political coups.
+The first is the strange and gripping tale of [Samuel Zemurray](https://en.wikipedia.org/wiki/Sam_Zemurray), filled with entrepreneurial hustle, international espionage, and political coups.
 The second is all the knowledge of bananas you'll ever need in life.

 ### [_The History of the Decline and Fall of the Roman Empire_, by Edward Gibbon](https://amzn.to/2uRs4fd)